Wild Coyote Farm

 What we offer

-As a contract worker, you will be paid by the hour weekly upon receipt of your invoice for your work.
-We include lunch as benefit Monday-Friday for full day help.
-Pay: $12-18/hr depending on experience.
+As a contract worker, you will be paid by the hour weekly after electronic receipt of your invoice for your work.
+Pay is dependent on experience and specific duties and schedule.
+We take unpaid lunch break from 12-12:30pm.
+Free produce and eggs as available, discount on farm store our purchases.

 Tasks and hours